LightTable/user-guide/start.md

 ###Opening and creating new files

-To create a new file, use the `New file` menu item in the `File` menu or press cmd/ctrl-n To open a file, use the `Open file` menu item in the `File` menu or press cmd/ctrl-shift-o
+To create a new file, use the `New file` menu item in the `File` menu or press cmd/Ctrl-N To open a file, use the `Open file` menu item in the `File` menu or press cmd/Ctrl-Shift-O

 ###With Clojure

 If you have some Clojure code in a file already, you can get going with inline eval by:

-1. Create a new file and save it with a .clj extension or open a .clj file
+1. Create a new file and save it with a `.clj` extension or open a `.clj` file
 2. Press Cmd/Ctrl+Enter to evaluate a form
 3. Wait for the client to connect (this can take a bit the first time)
 4. Once connected you'll see your result.